mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 My own ad hoc testing indicates that applications should use Raw Input and Open Pinball Device whenever possible.
-With Pinscape Pico devices (which are designed to yield the minimum possible HID-level latency), Raw Input and Open Pinball Device provide a median latency around 2ms, with excellent consistency (standard deviation in the 0.3ms range, and maximum latencies around 3ms).
-That means that RawInput is adding practically no overhead, as Microsoft claims.
+With Pinscape Pico devices (which are designed to yield the minimum possible HID-level latency), Raw Input and Open Pinball Device provide a median latency slightly under 2ms, with excellent consistency (standard deviation in the 0.3ms range, and maximum latencies around 3ms).
+That's nearly as fast as HID can deliver input directly at the hardware level, which means that Raw Input is adding practically no overhead of its own, as Microsoft claims.

 DirectInput 8 is by far the worst API, with median latency around 9ms, and extremely wide variation, up to 30ms latency for some inputs.